UDT-ITF/website/source/api/index.md

 *ITF Mode*
 : It is useful to be able to specify or reference text fragments in terms of the structure of a document rather than just as character offsets from the start of a file.
 Modes describe the different ways that this can be achieved.
 Some modes reflect the physical structure of the source material (e.g. a volume, broken down by page, line and word) while others might reflect semantic structure (e.g. a novel, broken down by chapter, headers, paragraph, sentence and word).
 Such approaches are more human friendly, map readily to many analytical tools, and are also easier to map between versions of a text.

 > Probably needs considerable expansion

+### 1.4 Overview of the ITF Specification
+The ITF specification is conceived to facilitate systematic referencing and reuse of textual resources in repositories in a manner that is both user- and machine-friendly.

+The specifications defines two API forms: one to request a text fragment, and a second to request technical information about the underlying source text.
+Both forms convey the request's information in the path segment of the URL, rather than as query parameters.
+This makes responses more easily cacheable, either by the server or standard web-caching infrastructure.

+To allow for extension, this specification does not define the behaviour of an implementing server when it receives requests that do not match the forms below.
+Similarly, it does not describe how a server manages or stores textual resources, just how it must respond to ITF-compliant requests.

-## 2 Text API
+## 2 Text Fragment API

 ### 2.1 Abstract
 This section describes an API for the delivery of texts and text fragments via a standard HTTP request.
-The ITF Text API specifies a web service that returns textual data in response to a standard HTTP or HTTPS request.
+The ITF Text Fragment API specifies a web service that returns textual data in response to a standard HTTP or HTTPS request.
 The URL can specify:

 -  The version of the underlying source text to be accessed